-A style guide (or style manual) is a set of standards for the writing and design of print documents or web sites.
-Adhering to a style guide provides authority, uniformity and coherency in tone, formatting, look and feel, design, branding, language and a host of other elements.
+A corporate style guide or style manual is a set of standards for the writing and design of print documents or web sites.
+Adhering to a corporate style guide provides authority, uniformity and coherency in tone, formatting, look and feel, design, language and a host of other elements.

-In practice, a style guide becomes the ‘source of truth’, the definitive reference that all potentially competing interests must defer to.
-Style guides are worth their weight in gold.
+But in most organisations, there are multiple stakeholders, multiple contributors, multiple opinions, and multiple egos all contributing to various initiatives.
+In this instance, a corporate style guide becomes the ‘source of truth’, the definitive reference that all potentially competing interests must defer to.

 The result of proper and permanent adherence to a corporate style guide or style manual can add efficiency, speed and consistency to any development, design or writing process, irrespective of the medium or the messages.

 There are generally two types of corporate style guide, whether for print or online: